ENG06073 2019 Analog Electronics

 Programme Membership

-SG_EELCO_B07 201900 Bachelor of Engineering in Engineering in Electronic and Computing SG_EELCO_C06 201900 Higher Certificate in Engineering in Electronic and Computing SG_EELEC_H08 202000 Bachelor of Engineering (Honours) in Electronics and Self Driving Technologies SG_EROBO_H08 202000 Bachelor of Engineering (Honours) in Robotics and Automation SG_EELCO_B07 202200 Bachelor of Engineering in Electronic and Computing
+SG_EELCO_B07 201900 Bachelor of Engineering in Engineering in Electronic and Computing SG_EELCO_C06 201900 Higher Certificate in Engineering in Electronic and Computing SG_EELEC_H08 202000 Bachelor of Engineering (Honours) in Electronics and Self Driving Technologies SG_EROBO_H08 202000 Bachelor of Engineering (Honours) in Robotics and Automation SG_EELCO_B07 202200 Bachelor of Engineering in Electronic and Computing SG_EROBO_H08 202400 Bachelor of Engineering (Honours) in Robotics and Automation SG_EROBO_H08 202500 Bachelor of Engineering (Honours) in Robotics and Automation

 Description

 This module will give the learner the theory and practical experience in understanding the operation of common analog electronic components and circuits, through theory, practical laboratory sessions and small project building/testing.
-Learners will understand the operation and use of all major analog components, such as the diode, resistor, capacitor, inductor, transistor and be able to apply their knowledge in the areas such as transistor circuits, op-amp configurations and small analog circuits and voltage regulation.
+Learners will understand the operation and use of all major analog components, such as the diode, resistor, capacitor, inductor, transistor and be able to apply their knowledge in areas such as transistor circuits, op-amp configurations and small analog circuits and voltage regulation.

 Learning Outcomes